Kedah Darul Aman F.C.: 2011

+United in the 2011 Malaysia FA Cup.
+One month later, Wan Jamak takes charge of Kedah.

+2012

-The club were relegated to the second-tier of Malaysian football, the Malaysian Premier League, after losing 3–2 in the playoff final to Sri Pahang in a penalty shootout during the 2012 Super League season.
-Marijo Tot was hired to replace Wan Jamak in an attempt to bring the club back to Malaysia Super League during the 2013 Premier League season, which also saw the return of former Kedah Darul Aman's talisman, Nelson San Martín.
-In the 2014 season the club signed Billy Mehmet, who made an immediate impact.
-He helped the club reach the semi-final of the Malaysia Cup, winning the first leg 3–1, but ultimately lost the second leg 5–1.
-Billy Mehmet ended the season as the club's top goal scorer in the Malaysia Premier League as well as the club's top goal scorer in all competitions.
-He was also the second highest goal scorer in all competitions at all levels in Malaysian professional football.
+Kedah were relegated to the second-tier of Malaysian football, the Malaysian Premier League, after losing 3–2 in the playoff final to Sri Pahang in a penalty shootout during the 2012 Malaysia Super League season.
+On 10 August 2012, Marijo Tot was hired to replace Wan Jamak in an attempt to bring the club back to Malaysia Super League during the 2013 Malaysia Premier League season.
+Furthermore, that season also saw the return of former Kedah's talisman, Nelson San Martín.

-Prior to the 2021 season, the club changed its name from Kedah FA to Kedah Darul Aman F.C.